 In her book, Carol Ellis states, “The foundation of all relationships is communication.
 Without communicating effectively, we are not able to achieve our goals and objectives” (Ellis, 2004).
 An effective communication plan and style is necessary for a project manager to be successful.
 Having an exemplary style of communication is no longer workable in an age where new mediums for communicating seem to be developed every day.
 Communication can be delivered in many forms.
 When executed well, good communication practices are a strong underlying strength to project management.
 Since good communication is the responsibility of the project manager, it places them as the most important person in this process.
 However, it requires active participation from all stakeholders.

-Having a progressive communication style helps to distinguish a manager and a leader.
+Having a progressive effective communication style helps to distinguish a project manager and a leader and helps to develop a structured approach.
 Managers and leaders are different in the way they plan, use their authority, interact with stakeholders, and deal with change.
 In many organizations, the idea of leadership is used without a clear understanding of how it differs from a management position.
 Gold, Thorpe, and Mumford (2010) write, “One explanation we offer is that management literature has always drawn a distinction between management and leadership, acknowledging a difference between aspects of an organization that might be said to be in a steady-state or routine, and aspects that might be depicted as in flux, unprogrammed, complex, and ambiguous and so on, for which where there are no ‘correct’ answers and management decisions require judgment” (Gold, Thorpe, and Mumford 2010).
 In my experience, a leader is more focused on the future and the ‘bigger picture.’
 Not just for the sake of managing a successful project but for the purpose of developing a highly motivated and collaborative team.
 Effective leaders are much more transformational in nature and a lot less transactional.

 There is some debate about whether leadership can be taught.
 I personally believe that it is an innate quality.
 Aucoin writes, “If the management and execution of projects is instinctive or intuitive, then there is much to be gained by leveraging the natural capabilities of people in the performance of projects” (Aucoin 2007).
 Aucoin speaks to the need and ability for a project manager as a leader to inspire people at the right time.
 As project management becomes more embedded in corporations and businesses, we are seeing more leaders emerge.
 Leadership seems to be an underlying strength of project management that is positioning project managers as the top executives within organizations.